 Take one of our elderly chiropractic patients for an example.
 She was brought in by a few of her family members who rolled her in a wheelchair.
 Speaking only Hokkien (Chinese Dialect), she was able to tell me what troubled her.
-Although her family who brought her in could tell me that she had pain in the hip where she had hip surgery many years ago, I was able to gather more information from she herself when she told me that her pain originates from her lower back and she would feel pain in the thigh, buttocks, and at other times the pain would seem to run to the other side of the hip.
+Although her family who brought her in could tell me that she had pain in the hip where she had hip surgery many years ago, I was able to gather more information from her when she told me that her pain originates from her lower back and she would feel pain in the thigh, buttocks, and at other times the pain would seem to run to the other side of the hip.
 In her Hokkien words, she would tell me “Tia, tia, tia, jin jia tia!” meaning, “Painful painful very painful indeed!”

 When I asked this elderly lady’s family if she had taken any pain medication for her pain, they said her medication seemed to give her stomach upset and did not seem to help her.
-She also has weakness in her legs where she could not stand for more than a couple of minutes.
+She also has weakness in her legs and she could not stand for more than a couple of minutes.
 I had to formulate a gentle chiropractic treatment and that does not require our elderly lady to get out of her chair.